1stBoltCrux/react-tamagatchi/README.md

-# React Template App
+# React Tamagotchi App
-**A webpack setup / first React application for Epicodus 06.24.18**
+**for Epicodus 07.03.18**

-## By Bobby Martin
+## By Bobby Martin and Ted Leary

 ## Description
-This is a basic React app that uses props, and propTypes eslint, styled-jsx, and hot-swap
+This is a React app that represents state management and other concepts.

 ## Setup Requirements